Bytecrowds/bytecrowds/README.md

 - language => string
 - authorizedEmails => string[]
 - the analytics data is stored as follows:
-- a day's data is stored as a redish hash having the following properties:
+- a day's data is stored as a redis hash having the following properties:
 - hits => int
 - addresses => string[]
 - uniqueVisitors => int